chpxu/dotfiles/README.md

 - [ ] Learn to theme Thunderbird with `userChrome`
 - [ ] Theme the rest of the UI and fix other colours

-### Waybar, Wayfire, Swaylock, swayidle, wofi

-Nothing else should need to be done if everything was copied correctly I think.

-- [x] Swaylock does not work unless it is a system package.
-This is a known upstream issue.

 ### VSCode